NateMontgo/jotbin.net/README.md

         allow_headers=["content-type"]
     )
     ```
-8. In line 12 of `etc/nginx/sites-available/jotbin`, you will see the followinng code.
+8. In line 12 of `etc/nginx/sites-available/jotbin`, you will see the following code.
 Replace both instances of "jotbin.net" with your registered domain.

     ```nginx
     server_name jotbin.net www.jotbin.net;